Canon 1D X Mark II vs M50

-Both the 1DX Mark II and the M50 are recent models that feature in their makers' current product line-up.
+Both the 1DX Mark II and the M50 are recent models that are part of the current product line-up.
 The 1DX Mark II replaced the earlier Canon 1DX, while the M50 does not have a direct predecessor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Is the Canon 1D X Mark II better than the Canon M50 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D X Mark II: